Q: What can I expect to be doing in a Pilates session?

 Since the explosion in popularity of Pilates, many training providers have jumped on the bandwagon to offer short duration, low cost Pilates and ‘Pilates based’ courses.

-An in-depth understating of the Pilates method, human movement, coupled with appropriate insurance and safe teaching practices is vital for your safety.
-Therefore you must be sure that you instructor is of the highest calibre.
+An in-depth understating of the Pilates Method, human movement, coupled with appropriate insurance and safe teaching practices is vital for your safety.
+Therefore you must be sure that your instructor is of the highest calibre.